toverainc/willow/README.md

 Current supported features include:

 - Wake Word Engine.
-Say "Hi ESP" or "Alexa" (user configurable) and start talking!
+Say "Hi ESP" or "Alexa" (user selectable) and start talking!
 - Voice Activity Detection.
 When you stop talking it will stop recording and take action.
 - Support for Home Assistant!
 Simply configure Willow with your Home Assistant server address and access token.
 - Support for other platforms.
 As long as your configured endpoint can take an HTTP POST you can do anything with the speech output!